Hydra, Theoretical Physics' compute cluster

 If you want to run a "normal" (ie. non-MPI, non-OpenMP) program lots of times with different parameters, ( a lot of you do exactly that ) then I have a program which can make that pretty easy - "multirun".
 More information is available here or please email me for more info.
 It's easier than converting your current "normal" program to MPI.

 We've got 57TB of disk storage kept in a ZFS storage array.
 This is backed up every day off-site, and there are backups every hour on-site as well.
 So if you want to undo a file change, just email me.
-We also have a distributed filesystem ( 30 TB ) for people who need faster access to their files.
+We also have a distributed filesystem ( 95 TB, /mnt/extraspace ) for people who need faster access to their files.

 GPUs

-Attached to this cluster are 5 machines for GPU work - gpu01 and gpu02 which have a GeForce GTX 1080 Ti (12 GB RAM) each, and gpu04-06 which have a Geforce RTX 2080 Ti (12 GB RAM) each.
-You can use these by sshing to them, eg. "ssh gpu01", loading the cuda module ( module load cuda ), compiling on one of the gpu machines, then returning to hydra, and submitting to the 3 gpu queues, gpushort, gpu24gb or gpulong.
+If you need to compile on the GPU machines then you can use these by sshing to them, eg. "ssh gpu01", loading the cuda module ( module load cuda ), compiling on one of the gpu machines, then returning to hydra, and submitting to the gpu queues.

 WHERE TO KEEP FILES